bkolligs/force_controller/README.md

 # force_controller
-Force control for various robots
+Force control for the xarm6